giuliacasarini/SecurityDemo/Chapters/ChapterIV.md

 }

  ```
-* **CustomAuthenticationToken**: Represents a custom authentication token used to identify users.
-    - Add otp code to the standard authentication parameters as well.
+* **CustomAuthenticationToken**: Represents a custom authentication token used to identify users, infact it adds the otp code to the standard authentication parameters.

 ```java